-By doing this, you can create new relationships with other bloggers in your vertical as well, which can create new opportunities for backlinking and outbound linking in future articles.
+By doing this, you can create new relationships with other bloggers in your vertical and create new opportunities for backlinking and outbound linking in future articles.

 Now It's Your Turn!

-After reading this post, you should not have a great understanding of how to write a great ranking blog post!
+After reading this post, you should not have a great understanding of how to write an excellent ranking blog post!